OpenUnison/openunison-k8s-activedirectory/README.md

 # Orchestra For Kubernetes - Active Directory and LDAP

 Orchestra is an automation portal for Kubernetes built on OpenUnison.
-Orachestra integrates a user's identity into Kubernetes enabling:
+Orchestra integrates a user's identity into Kubernetes enabling:

 1. SSO between the API server and your LDAP infrastructure
 2. SSO with the Kubernetes Dashboard